indiser/Manga-Website/Readme.md

 ### Keyboard Shortcuts (Because Mice Are Overrated)

+**In the Lightbox Reader:**
 - `→` Next page
 - `←` Previous page
 - `Esc` Close reader (for when your mom walks in)
+- Click "Download Page" for single page PNG
+- Click "Download PDF" for the whole thing (go make coffee)

+**General:**
 - `Alt+F4` Close everything (nuclear option)
+- `Ctrl+W` Close tab (slightly less nuclear)

 ---

 ## 🌐 API Endpoints (RESTful and Respectful)

+**Note:** While this is a full website, it also has a RESTful API backend.
+You can use these endpoints directly if you want to build your own frontend (but why would you?
+Mine is beautiful).

 ### `GET /api?manga_id={id}`
 Fetches complete manga metadata.